deepeshx9/lenovo-yoga-slim7x-audio-linux/.github/CONTRIBUTING.md

 Thanks for your interest in improving Linux audio support for the Lenovo Yoga Slim 7x.

-This is an experimental, low-level project involving DSP, ALSA UCM, and kernel driver work.
+This is an experimental, low-level project involving DSP, Pipewire/Wireplumber DSP, ALSA UCM, and kernel driver work.
 Because we are interacting directly with hardware and DSP firmware, **there is a real risk of hardware damage** (specifically blowing out the speakers).
 There are no guarantees of stability yet.
 Please test at your own risk.

 ## Where we need help